nasa/harmony-regridding-service/README.md

   service code and Docker image to GitHub.
 * bin - A directory containing utility scripts to build the service and test images.
-* dev_requirements.txt - A list of Python package dependencies for library development.
+* dev-requirements.txt - A list of Python package dependencies for library development.
 * docker - A directory containing the Dockerfiles for the service and test images.
 It also contains `service_version.txt`, which contains the semantic version number of the service image.
 Any time an update is made that should